NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases/PatientFlag-record/Add-remove-associated-resources.page.md

 ### System Interactions

-The practitioner decides to record Additional Detail to support or enrich the Patient Flag record
+The practitioner decides to record Additional Detail to support or enrich a Patient Flag record

-This could be done with individual calls to the required endpoints, or can be done in a single transaction Bundle.
-A transaction Bundle can help with data integrity requirements and also help to reduce required http calls.
+This is achieved by POSTing resources to their relevant FHIR endpoint (for example a Condition is POSTed to a /Condition endpoint).

 <plantuml>
 @startuml